|Parents' Information Evening:||Thursday 24 September at 5:30 in the Main Hall|

 Each student will be in a tutor group with other students in Year 7 and they will see their tutor every morning for twenty minutes at the start of the day.
 This tutor is the primary port of contact for both students and parents and will be able to offer advice and a supportive ear should there be any problems.

-We also have a Head of Year 7, Mrs Locke, who is supported by a Deputy Head of Year 7, Mrs Rawlings, who are able to offer an alternative point of contact.
+We also have a Head of Year 7, Mrs Locke, who is supported by a Deputy Head of Year 7, Mr Butler, who are able to offer an alternative point of contact.
 Full details can be viewed here.

 All students are allocated to a House at Downham Market Academy and this is denoted by the colour of the tie: